PatrickTrentin88/intro_c-_qt/README.md

 # intro_c-_qt
-Exercises from "An Introdutction to Design Patterns in C++ with Qt"
+Exercises from "An Introduction to Design Patterns in C++ with Qt"